ahokponou/php-template/README.md

-# php js template
+# php template

-Minimal vanilla PHP + vanilla JavaScript starter, built with Vite and Composer, following a simple MVC pattern.
+Minimal vanilla PHP starter, built Composer, following a simple MVC pattern.

 ## Overview

 ### What it is

-- A lightweight starter to build server-rendered PHP apps with a modern JS dev experience.
+- A lightweight starter to build PHP API.
 - No framework lock-in — small, explicit, and easy to understand.

 ### Goal